Mid-contract price rises: How they work

 Vodafone

-Vodafone's fixed line broadband contracts taken out or renewed from 2nd July 2024 now include an annual price rise of £3 per month, and customers won't be able to exit their contracts early if prices go up.
+Vodafone's fixed-line broadband contracts taken out or renewed from 2 July 2024 include an annual price rise of £3 per month, and customers cannot exit their contracts early when these increases take effect.

 TalkTalk